offbynull/learn/Bioinformatics/input/input.md

 # K-mers

-A `{bm} k-mer/(k-mer|kmer)/i` is a substring of length k within some larger biological string (e.g. DNA or amino acid chain).
+A `{bm} k-mer/(k-mer|kmer)/i` is a subsequence of length k within some larger biological sequence (e.g. DNA or amino acid chain).
 For example, in the DNA sequence `GAAATC`, the following k-mer's exist:

 | k | k-mers          |
 |---|-----------------|